Schuchie/sfdx-translation-bug/README.md

 After both source packages have been deployed.
-Once maintain the translation in Salesforce for the field.
+Once translate the customField__c of the customObject__c in Salesforce.
 Then pull the CustomObjectTranslation via the CLI.

 Following error will occur:
 ```